top of page

 • Communicate openly with our customers as we adjust to the new legal landscape.

-Although these changes create uncertainty, we believe the future of hemp is still bright — especially when companies stay committed to responsible farming, thoughtful product development, and honest conversations with their communities.
+Although these changes create uncertainty, we believe the future of hemp is still bright.
+Companies that stay committed to responsible farming, thoughtful product development, and honest conversations with their communities will thrive.

-If you would like to learn more, check out a Podcast episode that Ben recently recorded with Cameron McIntosh for the Lancaster Farming Industrial Hemp Podcast: https://www.lancasterfarming.com/farming-news/hemp/cbd-farmer-hemp-builder-react-to-new-federal-hemp-definition/article_8a73c5ec-bbde-4185-a90b-1fdbed7ad134.html
+If you would like to learn more, check out a podcast episode that Ben recently recorded with Cameron McIntosh for the Lancaster Farming Industrial Hemp Podcast: Lancaster Farming Podcast

 The statements made within this website have not been evaluated by the Food and Drug Administration.
 These statements and the products of this company are not intended to diagnose, treat, cure, or prevent any disease, or alter the function or structure of the human body.
 Please consult your physician before implementing any new diet, exercise, or treatment programs, especially if you have preexisting medical conditions or are taking prescribed medications.
 The statements made on this website are for educational purposes only and are not meant to replace the advice of your physician or healthcare provider.